If anything good can be said of a sagging couch, it’s proof you really like it. Those dips and sags are signs of actual usage.

 - End the line at the other side of the couch frame, stapling it in a Z-shape.

-Steps to Fixing or Replacing the Couch Cushions
+How to Repair or Replace Couch Cushions

 Since the back side of the cushion receives less wear, in some cases, you can reverse the position of the foam inside the seat cushions, from front to back.
 By bringing the back to the front, it can create a more even and fluffed-up appearance.
 Otherwise, replace the foam and the wrap within the cushions: